ragnarlotus/vue-flux-docs/src/v5/components/flux-caption.md

 ## Description

-It is a default component to diplay image caption.
+It is a default component to display image caption.

 The slot can be overwritten with custom caption.